-Later in the 1800s and after the Circus of Pepin and Breschard, Purdy, Welch & Co was the first circus owners in the US to use large canvas tents for their circus performances.
+Later in the 1800s, and after the Circus of Pepin and Breschard; Purdy, Welch & Co were the first circus owners in the US to use large canvas tents for their circus performances.
 Their use of tents made Purdy, Welch & Co. easy to move from one city to another.
-As a result, more people had the opportunity to see his circus which gave rise to the popularity of the circus in the United States.
+As a result, more people had the opportunity to see his circus, which gave rise to the popularity of the circus in the United States.

-The American circus was later revolutionized by P. T. Barnum and William Cameron Coup, who launched the travelling P. T. Barnum’s Museum, Menagerie & Circus, the first freak show in 1871.
-Coup also introduced the first multiple ringed circuses, and was also the first circus entrepreneur to use circus trains to transport the circus between towns, a practice that continues today.
+The American circus was later revolutionized by the P. T. Barnum and William Cameron Coup, who launched the travelling P. T. Barnum’s Museum, Menagerie & Circus, and the first Freak Show in 1871.
+Coup also introduced the first multiple ringed circuses, and was also the first circus entrepreneur to use circus trains to transport the circus between towns, and is still a practice that continues today.

 Circus & Corporate Event Entertainment

-Traditional Circus shows still thrive today albeit most are now without animals.
-One format that many circus companies have adopted is taking their show to the client in the form of corporate event entertainment.
+Traditional Circus shows still thrive today even as most are now without animals.
+One format that many circus companies have adopted is taking their show to the client, in the form of corporate event entertainment.

 The circus acts and shows that work well as corporate entertainment are varied.
 The one common thread is that adding the circus to your event will definitely leave a lasting impact on everyone involved.
-Image walking to the front doors of your office building and being greeted by a fire-eating stilt walker juggling razor sharp knives mere feet from where you stand.
+Imagine walking to the front doors of your office building and being greeted by a fire-eating stilt-walker who’s juggling razor sharp knives mere feet from where you stand!
 That’s not typical for a company party.
 In most cases, the other acts are equally unique and awe-inspiring.